ShrinidhiUpadhyaya/dynamic-questionnaire/README.md

 # Dynamic Questionnaire

 A full stack Next.js application that allows you to create dynamic questionnaires based on a JSON schema, supports conditional logic and validation.
-The answers are by default stored temporarily on the server and if needed you could also enabled Redis
+The responses are by default stored temporarily on the server and if needed you could also enabled Redis

 ## Features